Abbott Elementary and It's Always Sunny in Philadelphia crossover: Writing

 One storyline in the crossover centered around Charlie Day's character being taught to read.
 This plot thread was inspired by Billy Madison.

 Initially, it was a concern that the tone of each series would conflict with each other.
-Abbott is a family-oriented show, while Always Sunny is traditionally aimed at adults.
+Abbott is a family-oriented show, while Always Sunny is a black comedy for adults.
 Rob McElhenney and Always Sunny co-creator Charlie Day participated in the Abbott writers' room for a day so that the storyline could be developed.
 Originally, Day was uncertain about the prospects of such a crossover as he felt attached to the characters and was anxious about how they'd be written by others.
 He later said these concerns subsided after meeting with Brunson.
 Day also had to join virtually via Zoom as he had COVID-19 at the time.
 Abbotts script supervisor, Jeff Gonzalez, previously worked on Always Sunny for 11 years.
 The Abbott writers' room was then split in half, with the other half assigned to work on the following episode.
 All of the writers in the Abbott writers' room who contributed to the episode had to close deals to receive consulting credits on Always Sunny.
 Writing for the seventeenth season of Always Sunny took place in late-2024.
 Beat sheets and outlines were emailed between the two series until the scripts were complete.

 To properly tell the events of the crossover, it was decided that both episodes would tell the same narrative but from different perspectives.
 McElhenney explained that this aspect particularly succeeded with the darker tone of Always Sunnys characters, because the mockumentary format of Abbott allowed them to act differently than they traditionally would without sacrificing the authenticity, because they knew they were being recorded.
 He further elaborated that the same reasoning worked in reverse for the Abbott characters, because they aren't being filmed during the Always Sunny episode, which allows a new side to be shown.
 Despite this, both episodes tell stand-alone stories.